Recession Stocks: What are These and What are Not?

 As mentioned above, it is essential to remember that recessions are different for stocks than for everyone else.
 Some companies and sectors are immune to recessions, while others are better off in periods of upheaval.
 Moreover, stocks in industries in a recession are not necessarily in the economy from which they can recover.

 Invest in recession-proof stocks that have proven to perform sustainably during market setbacks, helping you hedge your portfolio and maximize returns.
-The spectre of an impending recession may tempt you to forget high-volatility stocks such as penny stocks.
+The spectre of an impending recession may tempt you to forget high-volatility stocks such as the best penny stocks Canada has.
 Instead, start looking for recession-proof (or at least recession-resistant) investments to reduce your portfolio risk and emerge stronger from the storm.

 Safe assets such as gold are known to gain momentum in recessions and major economic downturns as people switch from risky stocks to high-quality metals.
 Companies that are best placed to survive in this environment, if not thrive, are defensive stocks that provide products and services that people cannot live without.